raspberrypilearning/count-the-creatures/en/step_2.md

 --- /task ---

 Now you need to turn the video on to activate the computer's camera.
+The video is not shared over the internet.
+It is just used locally on your computer.

 --- task ---